List of enacting clauses: Constitutional and Parliament Regulation amendments

 Currently, any amendment of the Constitution Law must be published in the official government gazette of the Hellenic Republic, directly ordered by the Speaker of the Parliament.

 Likewise, any amendment of the Work Regulation Law of the Hellenic Parliament must be published in the official government gazette of the Hellenic Republic, directly ordered by the Speaker of the Parliament.

 Presidential and Royal decrees

 The President of Hellenic Republic is the sole authorized state official to promulgate decrees, according to the current Constitution.
-In case of President's absence/incapacity/retirement, the decrees are leggaly promulgated by the President of the Parliament, performing as Acting President of the Republic.
+In case of President's absence/incapacity/retirement, the decrees are legally promulgated by the President of the Parliament, performing as Acting President of the Republic.